Magic: The Gathering formats: Pioneer

 Pioneer was created in the autumn of 2019.
 The rules for card legality are similar to Modern, consisting of cards that were released into the Standard format starting with a given expansion set.
 For Pioneer, the first legal expansion set is Return to Ravnica.
-The cutoff was made as it is the first expansion released after Modern was made an official format.
+The cutoff was made as Return to Ravnica was the first block released after Modern was made an official format.

 Like other constructed formats, Pioneer maintains its own banned list.